Chinese idioms T to X

 Gaze at a plum to quench thirst

 To feel inadequate to perform a great task.
 Feel misgivings before a big endeavor.
-The story is of the river god of the Huanghe caused a great flood that made the river a mile wide but when it met the sea it was overcome with relative inadequacy.
+The story is of the river god of the Huanghe (Yellow River) caused a great flood that made the river a mile wide but when he met the sea he was overcome with his relative inadequacy.

 As precarious as a pile of eggs